 Do you want to enable or disable the built-in inactive window scrolling feature in Windows 10?
-Not sure how to use inactive window scrolling feature?
-In this guide, we will explain how to use inactive window scrolling feature, and how to enable or disable it in Windows 10.
+Not sure how to use the inactive window scrolling feature?
+In this guide, we will explain how to use the inactive window scrolling feature and how to enable or disable it in Windows 10.

-For instance, if you open Firefox browser first and then open Notepad program, the previously opened Firefox browser automatically becomes inactive.
-In previous Windows versions, you would need to click on the inactive window (Firefox in this example) to be able to scroll it.
+For instance, if you open the Firefox browser first and then open the Notepad program, the previously opened Firefox browser automatically becomes inactive.
+In previous Windows versions, you had to click on the inactive window (Firefox in this example) to be able to scroll it.

-As said before, inactive window scrolling feature is built in to Windows 10 and enabled by default.
+As said before, the inactive window scrolling feature is built into Windows 10 and enabled by default.
 However, Microsoft has provided an option to turn off the feature to help those users who might find it annoying.

-Follow the given below directions to enable or disable inactive window scrolling feature in Windows 10.
+Follow the given below directions to enable or disable the inactive window scrolling feature in Windows 10.

-To enable or disable inactive window scrolling in Windows 10
+To enable or disable inactive window scrolling via Settings

-Step 1: Open Settings app.
-There are a couple of ways to open Settings in Windows 10, but you can either click Settings icon on the left-side of the Start menu or use Windows + I hotkey.
+Step 1: Open the Settings app.
+There are a couple of ways to open Settings in Windows 10, but you can either click the Settings icon on the left side of the Start menu or use Windows + I hotkey.

 Step 4: Finally, turn off the option titled Scroll inactive windows when I hover over them.
 And if it’s turned off, you can enable the same here.